Myopia – speak to the #1 Myopia experts in the UK

 We ensure that children learn how to look after their eyes and lenses very carefully before we let you take them away.
 We also monitor their eyes frequently so we can identify any problems before it can cause damage.
 We take eye care very seriously.
 In over 20 years, we have never had a wearer on our regular replacement scheme who has had damage to their eyes from contact lens wear.

 These techniques and contact lenses have been development for over 10 years.
-There have been published studies that have followed children for over 4 years while wearing these lenses.
+There have been published studies that have followed children for over 7 years while wearing these lenses.
 The children responded very well to lenses.
 About 40% of the kids had no increase in short-sightedness.
 The other 60% showed a change of just -0.75DS over 3 years.
 Just to put it into context, children who wear glasses would have an average change of over -1.50DS.
-That’s nearly twice as much change.
+That’s nearly twice as much difference.

 Research has found that there is an area of blurry vision in the periphery of our vision that drives extra growth in the eyeball.
 This leads to the progression of myopia.
 When you are short-sighted, this area of vision is one of the factors responsible for the changes.
 It doesn’t matter if you wear your glasses or not, the vision can still get worse.
 These lenses change in the vision in the periphery while still keeping the central vision clear.
 This suppresses the additional lengthening of the eyeball thus reducing the rate of change.

 Not yet, although we have had a couple of cases where a child needs a prescription that is slightly less strong.
 The prescription will increase but at a significantly slower rate.